how to pay sss contribution online

 How to pay SSS contribution online

-Now that you already know your monthly SSS self-employed contribution amount, you may follow the steps below on how to pay SSS online.
+Now that you already know your monthly SSS self-employed contribution amount, you may follow the steps below for your SSS online payment.

 Step 1: Log-in to your SSS online portal